Keetro/club/_pages/what-we-do.md

 permalink: "/what-do-we-do.html"
 other_images:
   career_opp: "/uploads/Cold Calling (3).png"
-  left-sidebar: "/uploads/keetro banner-05 (1).jpg"
   sdr_skills: "/uploads/SDR Skills.png"
   funnel: "/uploads/Blue and White Funnel Chart Presentation (1) (1).png"
   growth_skills: "/uploads/Growth Marketers Skills.png"
-right-header: Keetro Club is here to help you learn key skills!
+right-header: We make Growth Marketers!
-right-content: 'You''ll get paid to develop, learn, and expand your current skills.
+right-content: 'Get paid to develop, learn, and expand your current skills.
-  We also help prepare you for your transition into a new marketing career by connecting you with experienced professionals from the industry. '
+  Prepare for your transition into a new marketing career by connecting with experienced professionals from the same industry. '
 right-cta: Become a Growth Associate
+<<<<<<< Updated upstream
 problem_outline: "<h2>The SDR Problem</h2><p class=\"lead\">\nSDRs play a critical
   role in every company and serve as the first point of direct contact with prospects.
   You are the ambassador to your brand. \nHowever, it has become all too common that